kiedanski/pymarket/docs/installation.rst

 This is the preferred method to install pymarket, as it will always install the most recent stable release.

-We recommend to have the latest version of pip available.
-To do so, run:

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.